Welcome!

 All workshops are now open for registration

-Space is limited to 10 participants per workshop.
-All materials are included in the registration fee and participants can bring materials and finished work home.
+In each workshop, all materials are included in the registration fee and participants can bring materials and finished work home.

 If you have questions please feel free to email Dee, at info@studioherron.com